-Barbara Amaya is an award-winning advocate, motivational speaker, lecturer, trainer, and the author of the Amazon best-selling memoir Nobody’s Girl: A Memoir of Lost Innocence Modern Day Slavery and Transformation.
-Barbara Amaya is an example of how a victim of horrific trauma, abuse, and adversity can recover, and use her experiences to empower and educate others.
-A survivor leader in the movement to end human trafficking and all violence against others, Barbara Amaya has dedicated her life to combating human trafficking and all violence against women and children.
-She holds a background in education, and a credential in early childhood development.
-Barbara has been actively raising awareness and bringing education about the sexual exploitation of children and domestic sex trafficking since 2012.
+Barbara Amaya was an award-winning advocate, motivational speaker, lecturer, trainer, and the author of the Amazon best-selling memoir Nobody’s Girl: A Memoir of Lost Innocence Modern Day Slavery and Transformation.
+Barbara was an example of how a victim of horrific trauma, abuse, and adversity can recover, and use her experiences to empower and educate others.
+A survivor leader in the movement to end human trafficking and all violence against others, Barbara Amaya dedicated her life to combating human trafficking and all violence against women and children.
+She held a background in education, and a credential in early childhood development.
+Barbara actively raised awareness and brought education about the sexual exploitation of children and domestic sex trafficking since 2012.

 Barbara’s experiences have been interpreted in various art forms, including Erica Rebollar’s dance performance “Strong in the Broken Places,” and Kay Chernush’s “The Game The Track The Life,” part of ArtWorks For Freedom’s Bought and Sold art installation.
 Her story has been shared and featured in documentary films, including “What Happened to the Girl Next Door,” and in the Vanity Fair Confidential television series on the Investigation Discovery channel.